jicheolha/crypto-trading-bot/README.md

 # Keltrader

 Keltrader is a robust, market-neutral crypto trading bot.
 Identifies low-volatility consolidation periods and enters position when volatility expands, indicating momentum breakouts in either direction.
-Has a Sharpe Ratio of ~2.0 and win rate of ~70%.
+Has a Sharpe ratio of ~2.0 and win rate of ~70%.
 Deployed 24/7 on a cloud server trading BTC, ETH, SOL, XRP, and DOGE perp futures on Coinbase exchange.

-Disclaimer: Certain files are redacted to protect the author's trading edge.

 **Key Capabilities:**
 - Live multi-asset trading on Coinbase using Advanced API